bryandugan/bryan-dugan/content/posts/Moving from BitBucket to GitHub/Moving from Bitbucket to GitHub.md

 tags: ['development']
 ---

 Now that GitHub has free private repositories, I have decided to transfer about 30 code repositories from Bitbucket over to GitHub.
-Moving from Bitbucket to GitHub is a bit of a time consuming task.
+Moving from Bitbucket to GitHub is a bit of a time-consuming task.
 But once you get the first repository transferred, the process should become quicker each time you do it.
 It took me about a day to get all my repositories transferred, so if you're looking for a great rainy day project, this would be it.

 ## Getting started